Pulitzer winner Lahiri scoops $50,000 DSC Prize for South Asian fiction

-NEW DELHI Pulitzer Prize winning author Jhumpa Lahiri won the DSC Prize for South Asian fiction on Thursday, the third straight year a writer of Indian origin has carried off the annual $50,000 (33,142 pounds) prize that recognises the region's top literary talent.
+NEW DELHI Jan 22 Pulitzer Prize winning author Jhumpa Lahiri won the DSC Prize for South Asian fiction on Thursday, the third straight year a writer of Indian origin has carried off the annual $50,000 prize that recognises the region's top literary talent.

 Lahiri, who won a Pulitzer Prize in 2000, was the best-known author on a shortlist of five writers with her entry "The Lowland," a tale of Indian brothers bound by tragedy.
 The novel had been shortlisted for the Man Booker prize in 2013.